Bugs Bunny Builders

 Bugs Bunny Builders is an American preschool animated television series produced by Warner Bros.
 Animation, based on the characters from Looney Tunes.
 The series premiered on July 25, 2022, on Cartoon Network on their Cartoonito preschool block and was released on July 26 on HBO Max.
 It is the second pre-school program in the Looney Tunes cartoon franchise, following Baby Looney Tunes in 2002.

 Season 2 premiered on Max on March 26, 2024, and later premiered on Cartoonito in April 2024.

 Plot

 The Looney Builders, managed by Bugs Bunny, help their friends and neighbors around the town of Looneyburg.
-By working together as a team, Lola Bunny, Daffy Duck, Porky Pig, Tweety, and others use their tools and wild vehicles to pull off some of the looniest construction jobs ever.
+By working together as a team, Lola Bunny, Daffy Duck, Porky Pig, Tweety, and others use their tools and wild vehicles to pull off construction jobs together.